 can omit this option.

-There is a guide on how to set up the parameters and tune them with respect to your environment and load expectations: Configuration.
+There is a guide on how to set up the parameters and tune them with respect to your environment and load expectations: Configure.
 We don’t need to do this at the moment.

 We are almost ready to launch our Iroha container.
 You just need to know the path to configuration files (from the step above).

 Let’s start Iroha node in Docker container with the following command:

 docker run --name iroha \ -d \ -p 50051:50051 \ -v $(pwd)/iroha/example:/opt/iroha_data \ -v blockstore:/tmp/block_store \ --network=iroha-network \ -e KEY='node0' \ hyperledger/iroha:latest